4wuyan/distributed-message-broadcast/README.md

   or do nothing if the username is known already with the same secret.
   Then forward this message to its downstream servers.
 * Broadcast a USER_CONFLICT message if the username is known already with a different secret.
-Then delete the corresponding user info.
+Then delete the corresponding user info, and disconnect the clients logged in with this username.

 ### USER_CONFLICT